Common Questions

 How long does counseling take?

+Together, a patient and therapist determine how often to meet and when treatment will end.
+Patients typically experience a positive response to psychotherapy quite rapidly at first and then the pace of progress might slow down as deeper issues start to get addressed.
 Ideally, counseling ends when the problem for which you pursued counseling becomes more manageable or is resolved.
 Treatment length depends on the problems or disorder, patient goals, patient history and characteristics, events occurring outside of therapy (e.g., divorce, change in employment status), and therapeutic progress.

 Please note that some insurance companies and managed care plans may limit the number of sessions for which they pay.
 You should check with your health plan to find out more about any limitations in your coverage.